-The Barge and cBarge features are supported in Cisco Unified CallManager.
-The Barge feature uses the built-in conference bridge and cBarge uses the shared conference resource in Cisco Unified CallManager.
+Cisco Unified Communications Manager supports the Barge and cBarge features.
+The Barge feature uses the built-in conference bridge.
+The cBarge feature uses the shared conference resource.

-Cisco Unified TSP supports the events caused by the invocation of the Barge and cBarge features.
+Cisco Unified TSP supports the events that are caused by the invocation of the Barge and cBarge features.
 It does not support invoking either Barge or cBarge through an API of Cisco Unified TSP.